unChaz/sci-fi-5e/srd/classes/evangelist.md

 #### Tek Slots

 The Evangelist table shows how many tek skill slots you have to cast your tek skills of 1st level and higher.
-To cast one of these tek skills, you must expend a slot of the tek skill’s level or higher.
+To cast one of these tek skills, you must expend a slot of the tek skill's level or higher.
 You regain all expended tek skill slots when you finish a long rest.

 For example, if you know the 1st-level tek skill *cure wounds* and have a 1st-level and a 2nd-level tek skill slot available, you can cast *cure wounds* using either slot.